SQL-GATE/sqlgate-docs/docs/0203-using-editor-advanced.md

 ![Get Full Table Information](https://s3.ap-northeast-2.amazonaws.com/sqlgate-resource/captures/SQLEditorAdvanced/view-table-infomation-en.png)

-> Note: You will see a message that says “You must select an object if not a table name.”
+> Note: You will see a message that says “Cannot find object.”